 - Repeal of the European Communities Act 1972 and exit from the European Union on 31 January 2020 (exit day). - A transition period up to 31 December 2020 (IP completion day) during which EU law including the procurement regulations would remain in effect. - Conversion of EU law into UK law.
-At the end of the transition period, the majority of EU law was converted into UK law, and preserved EU-derived domestic legislation (such as the procurement regulations) which would otherwise have lapsed.
+At the end of the transition period, the majority of EU law was converted into UK law and EU-derived domestic legislation (such as the procurement regulations) was preserved.
 This created a new body of retained EU law.
-For more information, see Practice note, UK law after end of post-Brexit transition period: overview: Creation of retained EU law: legislating for continuity. - Secondary implementing legislation.
-The powers to make secondary legislation, including, under section 8, regulations that deal with deficiencies (such as provisions in the procurement regulations which refer to the European Commission) in retained EU law.
+For more information, see Practice note, UK law after end of post-Brexit transition period: overview: Creation of retained EU law: legislating for continuity. - The power to make implementing legislation.
+This included, under section 8, regulations that deal with deficiencies (such as provisions in the procurement regulations which refer to the European Commission) in retained EU law.
 For a more detailed discussion of the WAA, see Practice note, European Union (Withdrawal Agreement) Act 2020.